TcMenu/tcMenu/zMedia/tcmenu-java-local-dev.md

 ## Building the API or EmbedCONTROL Core with Maven

-If for any reason you want to build the API with maven (outside of IntelliJ), you'll need to set up a GPG key.
+If for any reason you want to build the API with maven (IE outside of IntelliJ), you'll need to set up a GPG key.
 You don't need to follow the steps for broadcasting the key as you're not going to deploy the release to maven central.

 https://maven.apache.org/developers/release/pmc-gpg-keys.html